Overview

 Your risk of developing aspergillosis depends on your overall health and the extent of your exposure to mold.
 In general, these factors make you more vulnerable to infection:

-• Weakened immune system.
-People taking immune-suppressing drugs after undergoing transplant surgery — especially bone marrow or stem cell transplants — or people who have certain cancers of the blood are at highest risk of invasive aspergillosis.
-People in the later stages of AIDS also may be at increased risk.
+- Weakened immune system.
+People taking medicines that suppress the immune system after having a transplant surgery have the highest risk of invasive aspergillosis.
+The risk is highest after bone marrow or stem cell transplants.
+People who have certain cancers of the blood also are at highest risk of invasive aspergillosis.
+People in the later stages of AIDS may be at increased risk.

-• Low white blood cell level.
-People who have had chemotherapy, an organ transplant or leukemia have lower white cell levels, making them more susceptible to invasive aspergillosis.
-So does having chronic granulomatous disease — an inherited disorder that affects immune system cells.
+- Low white blood cell level.
+People who have had chemotherapy, an organ transplant or leukemia have lower white cell levels.
+This makes them more vulnerable to invasive aspergillosis.
+Having an inherited disorder that affects immune system cells, called chronic granulomatous disease, also increases the risk.

-• Lung cavities.
-People who have air spaces (cavities) in their lungs are at higher risk of developing aspergillomas.
+- Lung cavities.
+People who have air spaces, called cavities, in their lungs are at higher risk of developing aspergillomas.

-• Asthma or cystic fibrosis.
-People with asthma and cystic fibrosis, especially those whose lung problems are long-standing or hard to control, are more likely to have an allergic response to aspergillus mold.
+- Asthma or cystic fibrosis.
+People with asthma and cystic fibrosis are more likely to have an allergic response to aspergillus mold.
+The risk is higher in those whose lung problems are long-standing or hard to control.

-• Long-term corticosteroid therapy.
-Long-term use of corticosteroids may increase the risk of opportunistic infections, depending on the underlying disease being treated and what other drugs are being used.
+- Long-term corticosteroid therapy.
+Long-term use of corticosteroids may increase the risk of infections.
+The risk depends on the underlying disease being treated and what other medicines are being used.

 Complications